 Swift Creek to Haskill Basin – Future

-Connecting Haskill Basin to Swift Creek will provide a mid-slope corridor through private land, Flathead National Forest, and Montana State Forest .
-The Western MT DNRC-owned connections and the Flathead National Forest approved the Taylor Hellroaring Project allowing for timber management, trail development including 3 miles of the Whitefish Trail, and habitat improvements to begin.
-WLP, the City of Whitefish, and private landowners will determine a route through various private parcels and securing easement/acquisition options will take place in 2019.
+Connecting Haskill Basin to Swift Creek will provide a mid-slope corridor through private land, Flathead National Forest, and Montana State Forest.
+In 2019, Flathead National Forest approved the Taylor Hellroaring Project allowing for timber management, trail development including 3 miles of the Whitefish Trail, and habitat improvements to begin.
+WLP, the City of Whitefish, and private landowners will determine a route through various private parcels and securing easement/acquisition options will take place in 2019-2020.